-But what are amino acids exactly?
-They are organic compounds made from four components: nitrogen, carbon, hydrogen and oxygen.
+So what are amino acids, anyway?
+Amino Acids are organic compounds made from four components: nitrogen, carbon, hydrogen, and oxygen.
 Almost all amino acids also have a side chain composed of different biochemical elements.
 These side chains make the amino acids unique and link them together to perform different functions.

-These amino acids can only be consumed from food—the body doesn’t make them on its own.
-Amino acids are available in a wide variety of both plant- and animal-based foods, so it’s easy to get what you need if you follow a nutritious, balanced eating plan.
-There are nine essential amino acids:
+One of the problems with essential amino acids is that your body can’t make them on its own.
+You have to get amino acids from food or an outside supplement to support your body’s functions.
+The good news is that amino acids are available in a wide variety of both plant- and animal-based foods, so it’s easy to get what you need if you follow a nutritious, balanced eating plan.
+These amino acids are also available in over-the-counter supplements and amino acid IVs.
+The following list includes the nine essential amino acids.

-Like essential amino acids, nonessential amino acids can be found in certain foods.
-Unlike the essential group, however, nonessential amino acids can also be produced in the body.
+Nonessential amino acids are different from the essential amino acids.
+The human body can produce these amino acids, though they can also be found in food as well.
 Despite what this category’s name implies, you do need nonessential amino acids to carry out functions throughout your body and maintain good health.
 The amino acids in this group include:

 Name a chemical process in the human body, and amino acids probably play a role in it.
 Repairing and growing tissues?
 Check.
 Facilitating communication in the brain through neurotransmitter production?
 Check.
 Promoting lustrous hair and strong nails?
 Check.